aheckmann/greadme/README.md

 ## Usage

-    $ greadme [port-number]
+    $ greadme [path/to/some.markdown]

        view your markdown at http://localhost:8124/
        press CTRL+C to quit

-Execute `greadme` passing an optional port number and markdown in the current directory will be parsed and served from a locally running http server with Github styling applied.
+Execute `greadme` passing an optional path to a markdown file and it will be parsed and served from a locally running http server with Github styling applied.

 If you are running on a mac, a browser will automatically be opened to preview the markdown.